top of page

 Set clear goals: lifestyle, income needs, timeline

-Maximize tax-advantaged accounts (401(k)s, IRAs, Roths)
+Use tax-advantaged accounts (401(k)s, IRAs, Roths)

 Tax-advantaged accounts remain essential for building long-term wealth.
-Contributing consistently to 401(k)s, IRAs, and Roth accounts helps lower taxable income now or create tax-efficient income later.
-Using catch-up contributions after age 50 and coordinating withdrawals in retirement can further strengthen income efficiency and tax control.
+Contributing consistently to 401(k)s, IRAs, and Roth accounts helps lower taxable retirement income now or create tax-efficient income later.
+Using catch-up contributions after age 50 and coordinating withdrawals in retirement income can further strengthen income efficiency and tax control.

 Manage withdrawal sequencing & tax treatment in retirement